compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_6/answers-reading-session.md

 *Idea*: different genomic elements are expected to be under different degrees of constraint for variation in copy number.

-Intuitively, it would make more sense if variotion is mostly occurring in introns (non-coding sequences): no phenotypic outcome (avoid disease).
+Intuitively, it would make more sense if variation would mostly be occurring in introns (non-coding sequences) so that there is no phenotypic outcome ( 👉 avoid disease and side-effects).

 In the study, they found that *"the exons of non-coding genes had the highest proportion of copy number variable sequence"*.
 They also found that *"long intergenic non-coding RNAs (lincRNAs) were enriched in CNVRs.
 Promoters were enriched in CNVRs (FIG. 3) compared with the entire genome"*.